Good Samaritan Medical Center Earns an “A” Rating for Patient Safety for the Spring 2019 Leapfrog Hospital Safety Grade

 About Good Samaritan Medical Center

 Good Samaritan Medical Center is an acute-care, 267-bed Catholic hospital providing comprehensive inpatient, outpatient, and Level III Trauma emergency services to Brockton and 22 neighboring communities.
-The hospital offers Centers of Excellence care in orthopedics, oncology, and cardiology, specialized care in surgery, family-centered obstetrics with level-two nursery, substance abuse treatment, and advanced diagnostic imaging.
+The hospital offers Centers of Excellence care in orthopedics, oncology, and cardiology, specialized care in surgery, family-centered obstetrics with level-two nursery, and advanced diagnostic imaging.
 Good Samaritan Medical Center has the Gold Seal of Approval from the Joint Commission on Accreditation of Health Care Organizations for meeting all of its national standards for health care quality and safety, and has the highest rating possible for a community hospital cancer program from American College of Surgeons Commission on Cancer.
 Good Samaritan Medical Center is part of Steward Health Care System.
 Good Samaritan Medical Center is the First and Only Level III Trauma Center in Region V. The American College of Surgeons awarded Good Samaritan Medical Center a Level III Trauma Certification in August 2016, which was followed by Massachusetts Department of Public Health Designation in February 2016.
 GSMC is the First and Only Level III Trauma Center in Region V that encompasses 70 communities and over 1.3 million residents.
 To learn more visit https://www.goodsamaritanmedical.org.

 About Steward Health Care